XRPLF/xrpl-dev-portal/content/transactions/checkcancel.md

 ### Error Cases

 - If the object identified by the `CheckID` does not exist or is not a Check, the transaction fails with the result `tecNO_ENTRY`.
-- If the Check is not expired and the sender if the CheckCancel transaction is not the source or destination of the Check, the transaction fails with the result `tecNO_PERMISSION`.
+- If the Check is not expired and the sender of the CheckCancel transaction is not the source or destination of the Check, the transaction fails with the result `tecNO_PERMISSION`.